dhaval201279/dhaval-shah.com/content/post/2024-12-29-parallel-processing-with-virtual-threads-reactor-vs-jdk.md

 Constraints of [OS](https://en.wikipedia.org/wiki/Operating_system) / Platform threads:
 - Lifecycle of Platform threads is **resource intensive**
 - They can handle only limited number of concurrent threads without degrading performance, as they rely on underlying OS capabilities
-- Blocking operations hold up OS threads, **limiting scalability** of application
+- Blocking operations hold up OS threads, **limiting the scalability** of application
-- Platform thread management incurs expensive context-switching which in turn reduces efficiency of application
+- Platform thread management incurs expensive context-switching which in turn reduces the efficiency of the application

 Contemporary applications that are throughput and latency sensitive, demand high concurrency without overwhelming system resources